-The Jan Dhan account is an account that is opened under the Pradhan Mantri Jan Dhan Yojana (PMJDY).
-This scheme was introduced by the government of India in 2014, aiming to promote banking and offer access to financial services to people from low-income groups.
-Under this scheme, eligible individuals can open a Basic Saving Bank Deposit Account (BSBDA) or a Jan Dhan account in their name.
+The Jan Dhan Account can be opened under the Pradhan Mantri Jan Dhan Yojana (PMJDY).
+This scheme was introduced by the Government of India in 2014, aiming to promote banking and offer access to financial services to people from low-income groups.
+Under this scheme, eligible individuals can open a Basic Saving Bank Deposit Account (BSBDA) or a Jan Dhan account.

 The eligibility criteria for these two kinds of accounts are quite different.
 To be eligible for a Jan Dhan account, you must meet the following criteria: